Rosea Hydrangea Vine

 This exceptional vine features deep green toothed foliage as a backdrop for pretty cream lacecap flowers with rose-pink bracts; a self-clinging vine for the discriminating gardener

 Rosea Hydrangea Vine is smothered in stunning cymes of fragrant creamy white flowers with rose bracts along the branches from early to mid summer.
-It has attractive dark green foliage throughout the season.
+It has attractive dark green deciduous foliage.
 The serrated heart-shaped leaves are highly ornamental and turn yellow in fall.
-The fruit is not ornamentally significant.
 The peeling brown bark adds an interesting dimension to the landscape.

 Rosea Hydrangea Vine is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.